Black buffalo: Relationship with people

 No specific plan exists for protection for this species in Canada other than the Fisheries Act.
 However, I. niger is listed as of special concern in Kentucky, Mississippi, South Dakota, and West Virginia.
 It has also been listed as protected in Wisconsin.
-From 1957–59, only seven specimens were recorded in the Ohio River.
+From 1957 to 1959, only seven specimens were recorded in the Ohio River.
 In 1968–69, only four specimens were captured.
-Threats and issues include loss, modification or fragmentation of large river habitat caused by dams in the Mississippi and Wisconsin Rivers.
+Threats and issues include loss, bowfishing, modification or fragmentation of large river habitat caused by dams in the Mississippi and Wisconsin Rivers.
 Mistaken identity leads to the taking of this species in commercial fisheries.
 The exotic bighead carp shares the habitat with I. niger and consumes large amounts of zooplankton, outcompeting I. niger for needed food.
 The IGFA all tackle world record for the species stands at 63lbs 6oz caught from the Mississippi River in Iowa in 1999.

 Management recommendations

 To ensure the long life and thriving reproduction of I. niger, protection and restoration of larger river habitat is needed.
 Education of anglers, biologists, and the general public in taxonomy, systematics, and habitat use is needed.
 The species presents special difficulties, due to natural hybridization, for both research and enforcement.
-Dams need to be equipped with fish passages to connect fragmented habitats.
-Invasive species that compete or degrade the habitat of native fishes need to be controlled.
+Dams need to be equipped with fish passages to connect fragmented habitats, invasive species that compete or degrade the habitat of native fishes need to be controlled, and bowfishing and commercial fishing need to be managed.